 • Benchmark (nbench).
 This option defines a benchmark run based on a GYRE configuration in which the resolution remains the same whatever the domain size.
-This allows a very large model domain to be used, just by changing the domain size (jpiglo, jpjglo) and without adjusting either the time-step or the physical parameterisations.
+This allows a very large model domain to be used, just by changing the domain size (jpiglo, jpiglo) and without adjusting either the time-step or the physical parameterisations.

-10.7 Elliptic solvers (SOL directory)
+Elliptic solvers (SOL directory) 10.7

-'''

-&namsol

-elliptic solver / island / free surface

-nsolv

-elliptic solver: =1 preconditioned conjugate gradient (pcg)

-successive-over-relaxation (sor)

-=3 FETI (fet)

-("key_feti")

-! =4 sor with extra outer halo

-! absolute/relative (0/1) precision convergence test

-! minimum of iterations for the SOR solver

-! maximum of iterations for the SOR solver

-0

-nsol arp

-nmax

-800

-frequency of test for the SOR solver

-eps

-1.e-6

-absolute precision of the solver absolute precision for the SOR solver

-= 1.e-1

-= 1.92

-optimal coefficient for SOR solver (to be adjusted with the domain) absolute precision on stream function solver \,

-sor

-epsisl

-= 1.e-10

-("kev islands")

-nmisl

-4000

-maximum pcg iterations for island

-strength of the additional force used in filtered free surface

-'''
+! &namsol ! ellipt elliptic solver / island / free surface ! nsolv = 1 ! elliptic solver: =1 preconditioned conjugate gradient (pcg) ! =2 successive-over-relaxation (sor) ! =3 FETI (fet) ("key_feti") ! =4 sor with extra outer halo nsol_arp = 0 ! absolute/relative (0/1) precision convergence test nmin = 300 ! minimum of iterations for the SOR solver nmax = 800 ! maximum of iterations for the SOR solver nmod = 10 ! frequency of test for the SOR solver eps = 1.e-6 ! absolute precision of the solver resmax = 1.e-10 ! absolute precision for the SOR solver sor = 1.92 ! optimal coefficient for SOR solver (to be adjusted with the domain) epsisl = 1.e-10 ! absolute precision on stream function solver nmisl = 4000 ! maximum pcg iterations for island ("key_islands" rnu = 1. ! strength of the additional force used in filtered free surfa ice /

-The computation of the surface pressure gradient with a rigid lid assumption requires the computation of $\partial_t \psi$, the time evolution of the barotropic streamfunction. $\partial_t \psi$ is the solution of an elliptic equation (2.12) for which three solvers are available: a Successive-Over-Relaxation scheme (SOR), a preconditioned conjugate gradient scheme(PCG) [Madec et al. 1988, Madec 1990] and a Finite Elements Tearing and Interconnecting scheme (FETI) [Guyon et al. 1999a;b].
+The computation of the surface pressure gradient with a rigid lid assumption requires the computation of $\partial_t \psi$ , the time evolution of the barotropic streamfunction. $\partial_t \psi$ is the solution of an elliptic equation (2.12) for which three solvers are available : a Successive-Over-Relaxation scheme (SOR), a preconditioned conjugate gradient scheme (PCG) [??] and a Finite Elements Tearing and Interconnecting scheme (FETI) [??].
 The PCG is a very efficient method for solving elliptic equations on vector computers.
-It is a fast and rather easy method to use; which are attractive features for a large number of ocean situations (variable bottom topography, complex coastal geometry, variable grid spacing, islands, open or cyclic boundaries, etc...).
+It is a fast and rather easy method to use; which are attractive features for a large number of ocean situations (variable bottom topography, complex coastal geometry, variable grid spacing, islands, open or cyclic boundaries, etc ...).
 It does not require a search for an optimal parameter as in the SOR method.
 However, the SOR has been retained because it is a linear solver, which is a very useful property when using the adjoint model of NEMO.
 The FETI solver is a very efficient method on massively parallel computers.
 However, it has never been used since OPA 8.0.
 The current version in NEMO should not even successfully go through the compilation phase.

 The surface pressure gradient is computed in dynspg.F90.
 The solver used (PCG or SOR) depending on the value of nsolv (namelist parameter).
 At each time step the time derivative of the barotropic streamfunction is the solution of (2.29).
-Introducing the following coefficients:
+Introducing the following coefficients :